maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ![More sensors](images/more-sensor.png)

-# Can I use the 3x3 color matrix with Robot Inventor?
+# Can I use the 3x3 LED color matrix with Robot Inventor?

 ![Color matrix](images/Technic-3x3-Color-Light-Matrix-45608.png)